dylansmith/node-exif-renamer/README.md

 });
 ```

+* * *

 #### #rename

-Takes an image and renaming template or callback and renames/moves the image.
+Renames/moves the specified image using the provided template/callback.

 ##### arguments